rkumar9090/genesys-login/README.md

-# Application Name: genesys-login
+# genesys-login

-## Objective: To validate a user with login operation and to perform crud operation on user entity.
+## To validate a user with login operation and to perform crud operation on user entity.

 ## Technical Stack: